TiVo/androidx-media/Field Triage of Player Issues.md

 An example VOD timeline event:

 ````
-07-20 11:56:04.493 25219 25219 D EventLogger: timeline [eventTime=9222.35, mediaPos=0.00, buffered=0.0, window=0, periodCount=1, windowCount=1, reason=PREPARED
+07-20 11:56:04.493 25219 25219 D EventLogger: timeline [eventTime=9222.35, mediaPos=0.00, buffered=0.0, window=0, periodCount=1, windowCount=1, reason=PLAYLIST_CHANGED
 07-20 11:56:04.493 25219 25219 D EventLogger:   period [1807.81]
 07-20 11:56:04.493 25219 25219 D EventLogger:   window [1807.81, true, false]
 07-20 11:56:04.493 25219 25219 D EventLogger: ]
 ````

-The `reason=PREPARED` indicate this is the initial timeline (for VOD this will be the only event).
+The `reason=PLAYLIST_CHANGED` indicate this is the initial timeline (for VOD this will be the only event).
 The `window [1807.81, true, false]` indicates the playlist is 1807.81 seconds long and not dynamic.

 Live and Event timeline events are more interesting, these must occur no less frequently then the playlist update interval (specified in the `EXT-X-TARGETDURATION` header in the playlist).
 These events should happen every target duration, if not you will see error [V552](#v552).

-Update here will have `reason=DYNAMIC`, an example timeline update for live:
+Update here will have `reason=SOURCE_UPDATE`, an example timeline update for live:

 ````
-07-20 12:08:28.315 25219 25219 D EventLogger: timeline [eventTime=9966.17, mediaPos=569.35, buffered=13.65, window=0, period=0, periodCount=1, windowCount=1, reason=DYNAMIC
+07-20 12:08:28.315 25219 25219 D EventLogger: timeline [eventTime=9966.17, mediaPos=569.35, buffered=13.65, window=0, period=0, periodCount=1, windowCount=1, reason=SOURCE_UPDATE
 07-20 12:08:28.315 25219 25219 D EventLogger:   period [?]
 07-20 12:08:28.315 25219 25219 D EventLogger:   window [594.59, true, true]
 07-20 12:08:28.315 25219 25219 D EventLogger: ]